hbariki/Linux-Server-Configuration/README.md

 2. Follow the instructions provided to SSH into your server.

- - Login with this command from your computer to connect to the server. 'ssh@ubuntu54.237.230.200 -p -i "path for your pem keys"'.
+ - Login with this command from your computer to connect to the server. ```ssh@ubuntu54.237.230.200 -p -i "path for your pem keys"```.
  - Add other user grader using command 'sudo adduser grader'.
  - To check user grader information.
 Use this commands sudo apt-get install finger